 Slack’s hashing function is bcrypt with a randomly generated salt per-password which makes it computationally infeasible that a randomly created password could be recreated from the hashed form.

 This, of course, is why you should use 1Password’s Strong Password Generator for creating your passwords.
-When your password is chosen randomly with a large set of possibilities, than it really is computationally infeasible to discover the password from the cryptographic hash.
+When your password is chosen randomly with a large set of possibilities, then it really is computationally infeasible to discover the password from the cryptographic hash.

 Slowing down guessing